Estimating many properties of a quantum state via quantum reservoir processing: Introduction

 Recently, quantum neural networks~\cite{schuld2014,biamonte2017,schuld2021} are widely studied as promising artificial neural networks due to their enhanced information feature space supported by the exponentially large Hilbert space~\cite{havlivcek2019,abbas2021}.
 Unlike traditional computing frameworks, neural networks learn to perform complex tasks based on training rather than predefined algorithms or strategies~\cite{jain1996}.
 With the capacity to produce data that displays atypical statistical patterns, quantum neural networks have the potential to outperform their classical counterparts~\cite{biamonte2017}.
 However, training a quantum neural network can be equally hard~\cite{cerezo2022}.
 Indeed, it has been shown that training of quantum neural networks could be exceptionally difficult owing to the barren plateaus or far local minima in the training landscapes~\cite{McClean2018,cerezo2021,bittel2021,wang2021}.
 This is the reason that quantum neural networks are often limited to shallow circuit depths or small number of qubits.
-A trending line of research that circumvents this issue is quantum reservoir processing~(QRP)~\cite{Ghosh2019,QRSP_PhysRevLett.123.260404,review_Nakajima2020}, which is a quantum analogy of recurrent networks.
+A trending line of research that circumvents this issue is quantum reservoir processing~(QRP) or reservoir computing~\cite{Ghosh2019,QRSP_PhysRevLett.123.260404,review_Nakajima2020,PhysRevX.11.041062,ReservoirComputing}, which studies the quantum analogy of recurrent networks.
+Note that in this context, `reservoir' refers to a type of neural network.
+In QRP, training is completely moved out of the main network to a single output layer, such that the training becomes a linear regression eliminating the possibility of producing barren plateaus or local minima~\cite{Ghosh2019}.
+Such a quantum neural network retains its quantum enhanced feature space while being trainable via a fast and easy mechanism.